MrSriRam/the-wild-oasis/readme.md

 # The Wild Oasis

 Main project in my React course.
-Built with React Query and Supabse!!!!
+Built with React Query and Supabse.

 <!-- # React + Vite